Mayerch1/Applied-AI-Technologies/Hephaistos/AboutUS.md

 This service offers an API for detecting people not wearing masks in public areas.

-This repo is divided into different parts, `Detection`, `rest`, `website` and ```lib```, responsible for the API/Website and detection part of this service.

-The `lib` folder holds client libraries for directly accessing the API.

----
+...

+...

 ## Client Libraries

 [![GitHub release](https://img.shields.io/github/release/mayerch1/Applied-AI-Technologies)](https://github.com/mayerch1/Applied-AI-Technologies/releases/latest)

+Before using the libraries, you need to create your personal API-Token.
+Simply login to your account, navigate into the `Settings` section and generate your Token.

-All libraries can be downloaded at the [releases](https://github.com/mayerch1/Applied-AI-Technologies/releases/latest) of this repository.
+All libraries can be downloaded as [release](https://github.com/mayerch1/Applied-AI-Technologies/releases/latest) on the repository of this project.
 The libraries are published under the MIT license for easy integration.
-This is ONLY valid for code within the [Hephaistos/lib](lib) folder and does not affect the license of the rest of this repository
+This is ONLY valid for the libraries and NOT for other parts of this website/project.

-### `C#`
+### C# / .NET Standard

 [![Nuget](https://img.shields.io/nuget/v/Hephaistos)](https://www.nuget.org/packages/Hephaistos/)